yosoykit/yosoykit.github.io/_pages/people.md

 ![phillip](/images/Lab_photo_placeholder.png){:.align-left}
 <h3>Phillip Pham</h3>
-Phillip is a recent graduate of University of Houston with degrees in Biology and Psychology.
+Phillip is a student at the University of Houston majoring in Biochemistry and Psychology.
 He is part of the STARS program and DBMI Summer Internship Program.
+His research project, through the lens of computational biology, focuses on the interactions between inflammatory bowel disease, whole genome doubling, and its potential link to colorectal carcinoma.
+During the past year, Phillip tried learning magic tricks but always got exposed, taking half the fun away.
+His real hobbies include cooking tikka masala, casually playing tennis, and traveling.

 &nbsp;